A is for Apples

 - Practice writing big A’s and little a’s.

 - Put apple stickers all over the page.
-We used scented apple stickers, but any would do
+We used scented apple stickers

 - ABC Apple Post-It Game … this one is always fun.
 A great way to get up and move around.
-I find apple post-its at Office Depot or Office Max or on Amazon here.
+I find apple post-its at Office Depot or Office Max or on Amazon here

-- PREP:
+. - PREP:

-- Write A-Z on apple post-it notes.
-My preschooler loves writing her letters, so she helped me write another set of lower-case a-z on the green apple post-its.
+.
+My preschooler loves writing her letters, so she helped me write another set of lower-case a-z on the green apple post-its. - Make a large apple tree.
+Ideas:

 - Draw one with chalk on a fence.